learnerRen/academic-homepage/content/research/Generative-Model/index.md

 math = true

 # Date this page was created.
-date = 2017-07-20T00:00:00
+date = 2019-08-01T00:00:00

 # Project summary to display on homepage.
-summary = """Use pre-critically reflected PKiKP waves to study the fine-scale structure of the Earth's inner core boundary."""
+summary = """Use generative model to generative significant image or equivariance representation"""

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`